depscloud/deploy/runbooks/extractor/README.md

 # Extractor Runbook

-## General

-This system is responsible for the p
+Extractor is responsible for parsing [manifest fies](https://deps.cloud/docs/concepts/manifests/).
-A quick description of the services.
-1 to 2 sentences max.
-Why does this service matter?
-What is it's core functionality?
-What Features does it provide users?
+It matches common manifest files, parses their contents, and returns a standard representation of projects and their dependencies.
+It's used heavily during indexing and sporadically by end users.

-## Failure Mode and Effect Analysis ([FMEA])
+## Failure Mode and Effect Analysis

+[FMEA] is a method of failure analysis that helps teams create reliable systems and develop comprehensive on-call response patterns.

 [FMEA]: https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis